CompVis/stable-diffusion/docs/installation/INSTALL_MAC.md

 ```

 The above is what you'll see if you have miniforge and correctly activated the
-ldm environment, while usingd option 2 in the setup instructions above ("no
+ldm environment, while usingd the standalone setup instructions above.
-pyenv").

-If you otherwise used the first option ("alongside pyenv"), you will get this
+If you otherwise installed via pyenv, you will get this result:
-prompt:

 ```bash
 (anaconda3-2022.05) % which python